 Not the whole team is involved in this type of testing to avoid the wastage of time of all the QA’s.

-Smoke testing is ideally performed by the QA lead who decides based on the result as for whether to pass the build to the team for further testing or reject it.
-Or in the absence of the lead, the QA's themselves can also perform this testing.
+Smoke Testing is ideally performed by the QA lead who decides based on the result as to whether to pass the build to the team for further testing or reject it.
+Or in the absence of the lead, the QA’s themselves can also perform this testing.

 Hence individual QA’s perform this testing for the stories that they own.

 The best way to do this testing is to use an automation tool and schedule the smoke suite to run when a new build is created.
-You may be thinking why should I “automate the smoke testing suite”?
+You may be wondering why I should “automate the smoke testing suite”?

 Let us look at the following case:

-Let's say that you are a week away from your release and out of the total 500 test cases, your smoke test suite comprises of 80-90.
+Let’s say that you are a week away from your release and out of a total of 500 test cases, your smoke test suite comprises of 80-90.
 If you start executing all these 80-90 test cases manually, imagine how much time will you take?
 I think 4-5 days (minimum).

-But if you use automation and create scripts to run all these 80-90 test cases then ideally, these will be run in 2-3 hours and you will have the results with you instantly.
-Didn't it save your precious time and give you the results about the build in a much less time?
+However, if you use automation and create scripts to run all 80-90 test cases then ideally, these will be run in 2-3 hours and you will have the results with you instantly.
+Didn’t it save your precious time and give you the results about the build-in much less time?